 The School of Nursing is legally and ethically responsible for assuring that graduates of this program meet the standards necessary for providing safe, effective nursing care.
-Students who are not successful in achieving satisfactory grades or who violate the University Student Conduct Code are subject to Permanent Dismissal from the program.
+Students who are not successful in achieving satisfactory grades or who violate the Code of Community Responsibility are subject to Permanent Dismissal from the program.
 Students who are permanently dismissed are not eligible to apply for re-instatement.